moumen-soliman/careers/senior-javascript-fullstack-engineer.md

 ### A Little About your qualifications

-- 3+ years of frontend software development experience
+- 3+ years of frontend software development experience in e-commerce environment
-- Professional experience with a frontend frameworks like express, reactjs, nextjs, angular
+- Professional experience with a javascript frameworks like express, reactjs, nextjs, angular
 - Professional experience with a nodejs, typescript, express, mongodb, redis, elasticsearch, mysql and other javascript technologies.
 - Experience with strongly typed languages ( Typescript )
-- Experience working with APIs ( JSON, Swagger, OpenAPI, etc )
+- Experience working with APIs ( HTTP, JSON, Swagger, OpenAPI, etc )
 - Experience with distributed systems and microservices
 - A champion for Continuous Integration/Continuous Delivery (CI/CD)
 - Clear, concise written and verbal communication